 Returning to the research study: In some people swelling comes and goes, it is hard to suggest who cortisone would be successful for among these people.

-- From the study: “Nonetheless, identification of responder from non- responder patients is challenging because, inflammatory presentation of knee osteoarthritis is temporal and is not present at all stages of the knee osteoarthritis process.
+- From the study: “Nonetheless, identification of responder from non-responder patients is challenging because the inflammatory presentation of knee osteoarthritis is temporal and is not present at all stages of the knee osteoarthritis process.
 At present, patients with significant disability or advanced knee osteoarthritis who are non-responsive to standard therapy are considered for treatment with intra-articular corticosteroids.
-Inefficiency of intra-articular corticosteroids in these patients is predictable, because in these subgroups, synovitis alone is not the cause of pain, but structural changes, mechanical and anatomical factors, and even extraarticular factors are also responsible, thus suppression of synovial inflammation by using intra-articular corticosteroids is likely to provide a short-term pain relief or no therapeutic benefit.
+The inefficiency of intra-articular corticosteroids in these patients is predictable because, in these subgroups, synovitis alone is not the cause of pain, but structural changes, mechanical and anatomical factors, and even extraarticular factors are also responsible, thus suppression of synovial inflammation by using intra-articular corticosteroids is likely to provide short-term pain relief or no therapeutic benefit.

 - Our explanatory note: Simply the study authors are saying when cortisone will likely not work.

 - Cortisone may not work in people whose inflammation comes and goes on its own because the inflammation is a response to a problem and not THE problem.
 THE problem is the knee joint degenerative condition.
 Cortisone cannot repair this type of damage.